 Based on the spreadsheet above, the following Excel RIGHT examples would return:

 =RIGHT(A1, 4) Result: "soup" =RIGHT("techonthenet", 6) Result: "thenet" =RIGHT(A2, 6) Result: "et.com" =RIGHT("Excel", 3) Result: "cel" =RIGHT("Microsoft") Result: "t"

 The RIGHT function can also be used in VBA code in Microsoft Excel.

-Let's look at some Excel RIGHT function examples and explore how you would use the RIGHT function in Excel VBA code:
+Let's look at some Excel RIGHT function examples and explore how to use the RIGHT function in Excel VBA code:

 The variable LResult would now contain the value of "bet".